dharmac809-ui/ZugangTest/README.md

 Yes, Virginia, zugang is from Heidegger..,,  Newton invented the reflecting telescope; I merely reflect on scope's scope, and Indra's net....

-# ZugangTest
+# ZugangTest; **ཐང་ཀ**Show

-zugang zugang::: the pointers explode outwards, instead of looping around inside the basin
+zugang zugang::: the pointers explode outwards, instead of looping around inside the basin.

 QED